11 min read

 When you want to get enough protein, add it from the PROTEIN section list.
 To get a good start to your day, add an item from the CARB list and one more from HEALTHY FATS for energy and good digestion.

-And don’t forget to keep you keep your food varied and exciting by mixing and matching items for an optimal healthy meal.
+And don’t forget to keep your food varied and exciting by mixing and matching items for an optimal, healthy meal.

 If you’d like to take a deeper dive into understanding more about why you sometimes feel like snacking, check out our related article on The Six Human Hungers that are currently driving your food choices.

-So we provided an easy-to-read and downloadable list of healthy foods to eat guide.
-You can mix and match whatever you want to create your own simple and healthy balanced meal at any time of the day.
+So we provided an easy-to-read and downloadable list of healthy foods to eat.
+You can mix and match whatever you want to create your own simple and balanced meal at any time of the day.

 But we didn’t stop here.